elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> Some drawbacks of the Strategy pattern in JavaScript include increased complexity and overhead, as well as potential performance issues when switching between strategies frequently or with large datasets.
+      <strong>Interview Response:</strong> It can over complicate the code if used for only slightly different algorithms or if overused.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Drawbacks of the Strategy Pattern.
+      <strong>Technical Response:</strong> Some drawbacks of the Strategy pattern in JavaScript include increased complexity and overhead, as well as potential performance issues when switching between strategies frequently or with large datasets.<br/><br/><strong>Drawbacks of the Strategy Pattern:</strong>
     </div>
     <br />
     <div></div>